Regensberg Castle

 Regensberg Castle (Swiss German: Schloss Regensberg sometimes referred to Neu-Regensberg) is a hill castle which was built about the mid-13th century AD by the House of Regensberg in the Swiss municipality of Regensberg in the Canton of Zürich.

 Geography

-The remains of the castle – the so-called 21 m Rundturm ("round tower") and the former Palas – are located on the western ridge of the Lägern mountain chain 617 m overlooking the lower Glatt Valley respectively Dielsdorf District at about 400 m.
-The small town of Regensberg was founded as a hilltop fortified settlement: The so-called Oberburg is the location of the castle and the inner town which is surrounded by a town wall.
+The remains of the castle—the 21 m Rundturm ("round tower") and the former Palas—are located on the western ridge of the Lägern mountain chain, sitting at 617 m and overlooking the lower Glatt Valley.
+The municipality of Regensberg was founded as a hilltop fortified settlement.
+The Oberburg is the location of the castle and the inner town which is surrounded by a town wall.
 The Oberburg or Oberstadt fortifications include also the 57 m deep water well.
-The Unterstadt was built outside of the town walls.
+The Unterburg was built outside of the town walls.